 How to Diagnose the P2101 Code

-There are many possible causes of code P2101 and it may be difficult to pinpoint what exactly is triggering this code for your specific make and model.
+Since there are so many possible causes of code P2101, it may be difficult to pinpoint what exactly is triggering this code for your specific make and model.
 It is always the best option to bring your vehicle to an auto repair shop to have it diagnosed properly.

 However, if you are well-versed in automotive repair and you want to find out the underlying cause yourself, here is a video you can watch to help you understand the code better: